What Is A Merchant ID Number?

 April 14, 2020 | Merchants | Dustin

 A merchant ID number, also known as a MID is a personal number banks use to identify your payment processing account.
-It’s comparable to an individual’s social security number, but in this case, it’s used to identify a bank account.
+It’s comparable to an individual’s social security number, but in this case, it identifies a bank account.

-Accepting card payments such as credit, debit, ATM, EBT, gift, company discount, etc. will require the use of a MID number because it involves the transferring of money from customer to business.
+Accepting card payments such as credit, debit, ATM, EBT, gift, company discount, etc. will require the use of a MID number.
+Mainly, because it involves the transferring of money from customer to business.
 As of 2018, approximately 6.3 billion cards were used for purchases on a global scale.
-Additionally, an increase of 8.4 billion debit cards are expected to be added to the payment mix by the year 2023.
+Additionally, an estimated increase of 8.4 billion debit cards will be part of the payments industry in 2023.

 Why Your Merchant ID Number Is Important

 The merchant ID number is a specific, unique code assigned to a business by whoever processes their payments.
 Think of this as a location pin-drop for the company’s money.
-The payment processing system used in a transaction will first recognize the ID number and then send the correct funds to the location associated with that number.
+In fact, the payment processing system used in a transaction will first recognize the ID number and then send the correct funds to the location associated with that number.

-Without a merchant ID, payment systems will not understand where to send the money, and it will be left in limbo or redirected to the wrong location.
+Without a merchant ID, payment systems will not understand where to send the money.
+Furthermore, it may redirect to the wrong location.
 However, there is an alternative option for acquiring a MID; use a third-party payment service such as Square or PayPal.
 The difference between traditional, direct merchant processing (such as terminals) and third-party services often boils down to fees, exchange rate, and ease of transfer.

-While it is not required, it is always a good idea to stick with getting a merchant number- especially if a business is classified as high-risk or requires an offshore account.
-This number is important because it not only directs money to the right location, so business owners can get paid, but also provides a layer of security during the transaction.
-Setting up a merchant account is quite simple, but it does require a few legal documents to get the process rolling.
+While it’s not a requirement, it is always a good idea to get a merchant number for your business.
+Most importantly, if a business is classified as high-risk or requires an offshore account.
+This number directs money to the right location, so business owners can get paid.
+In addition, it provides a layer of security during the transaction.
+Best of all, setting up a merchant account is quite simple.
+With a few legal documents, you’ll be ready to setup your own.

 How to Find your Merchant ID Number